Applications for our Fall 2023 session are now open!

 Training and Internship:

-Training is offered free in partnership with nonprofits and employers.
+Training is offered at no cost to students in partnership with nonprofits and employers.

-12-week free software development training focused on Java, HTML, fundamentals of databases, Agile/Scrum, soft skills, workplace success skills and mentoring.
+12-week no cost software development training focused on Java, Responsive Web Design, SQL, fundamentals of databases, Agile/Scrum, introduction to Cloud Computing, soft skills, workplace success skills and mentoring.

 High School Diploma/GED

 If you live in the Greater Phoenix Area, please fill out the pre-application form (WIOA Enrollment form) here.